sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 Life appeared like this:
 1. in the "infinite" (?) universe appeared "infinite" (?) number of atoms
 2. atoms started to connect together into molecules with random properties
-3. some molecules DID NOT have the "self-replicate" property (they didnt make copies of themselves), but others DID
+3. some molecules DID NOT have the "self-replicate" property (they didn't make copies of themselves), but others DID
 4. some molecules were unstable and died, but OUR ancestor "self-replicating molecule-robot" DIDN'T, AND evolved into us.

 THIS IS NOT similar to "from nothing a plane was created", because: